JonPulfer/pgen/README.md

 `pgen --pwdlen 15` will produce a string of 15 chars.

 Each char in the password will be unique.
+This limits the length to 92 chars.